Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Problem Statement

 \subsection{Planning Model}

-A planning model provides a low-fidelity but fast-to-compute model of the robot's dynamics.
+A planning model provides a low-fidelity but easy-to-compute model of the robot's dynamics.
 In this work, we use parameterized reference trajectories, which can allow quick computation \textit{and} strong safety guarantees \cite{kousik2020bridging,kousik2019safe,hess2014formal}.

 Before defining the model, we define a workspace state $\wv \in \Workspace \subset \R^{\ndim_w}$ (i.e., $\R^2$ or $\R^3$) that represents the position of the robot.
 The planning state which we denote as $\planv \in \Xplan \subset \R^{\nplan}$ is chosen to include the workspace state, such that $\planv = [\wv\tp, \planv\other\tp]\tp$ where $\planv\other \in \Xplan\other \subset \R^{{\nplan}\other}$ represents states such as heading, velocity, etc.